 - Get moving.
 Compare electricity and gas retailers in your area, and decide whether time-of-use pricing, off-peak hot water, and smart meters are for you.
 Select energy-efficient appliances and follow our checklist of no-cost energy saving actions you can take now.

 By using energy wisely and adopting energy-saving measures, you can save money and cut down on energy wastage at home while meeting your needs for convenience and comfort.

 Whether it's washing clothes in cold water, adjusting your thermostat or turning off power at the wall—it all adds up.
-An average family of four could be saving hundreds of dollars a year by making just a few changes.

 - Getting rid of the second fridge, if you’ve got one, could save around $172 a year.